tvergho/perceiver-ar-piano/README.md

-# Perceiver AR (Piano)
+# Perceiver AR: Piano Continuations
 **Author**: Tyler Vergho

 **Class**: COSC 89, Music and AI, Winter 2023

 ## Description

 Perceiver AR (original repository [here](https://github.com/google-research/perceiver-ar)) is a transformer model based on cross-attention that has been trained on long-range input contexts of up to 65,536 tokens.
-The model is general-purpose – it can be applied to books, images, and musical performances.
+The model is general-purpose – it can be applied to books, images, and musical performances to generate outputs with extensive coherence and structure.
 This project mirrors the work done in the [original paper](https://arxiv.org/abs/2202.07765) by training the model – tuned with various hyperparameter configurations – on an open-source dataset of piano performances.

 To use the model, an input MIDI file is then supplied as a primer sequence.
 The model then takes this input and attempts to generate a continuation in the style of the original song.
 The output is a MIDI file that can be played back in a MIDI player or converted to audio.

+The models are obviously too large to upload to GitHub or Canvas.
+The checkpoint files can be accessed through [this Google Drive link](https://drive.google.com/drive/folders/19weYvxuSZro-UoMWZ235VFbnxypz6gvw?usp=share_link).

 ## Usage
 - Download the Maestro v3 dataset from [here](https://magenta.tensorflow.org/datasets/maestro#v300) and extract it to the `/maestro-v3.0.0"` directory.
 Alternatively, you may use a different dataset, but you will need to modify the `prep.py` file to load the new dataset.
+- `pip install pretty_midi perceiver_ar_pytorch accelerate tqdm torch==1.11`
+  - Install [Torch XLA](https://github.com/pytorch/xla) if needed for TPU compatibility.
 - Run `prep.py` to preprocess the dataset and save the encoded MIDIs as `.pickle` files for later use by the model.
 - Run `train.py` to train the model.
 Adjust hyperparameters using the constants at the top and in the `main` function.
 After training, the model checkpoint will be saved to the `/ckpt` directory.
+  - You may then need to run the `cpu_convert.py` script to convert the model checkpoint to a CPU-compatible format.
+This is only necessary if you are running on a TPU.
 - Run `generate.py` to generate samples from the model.
 Adjust hyperparameters using the constants at the top and in the `main` function.
 Also make sure to select a priming file.
 The generated samples will be saved to the `/output` directory.
 - `train.py` and `generate.py` are designed to be used with the `accelerate` package, so they should be run with `accelerate launch` instead of `python`.
 For more information on `accelerate`, see [here](https://huggingface.co/docs/accelerate/).
 - If running on a Google Cloud TPU, be sure to update your environment configuration so that the TPU is recognized by PyTorch.
 See [here](https://cloud.google.com/tpu/docs/pytorch-xla-ug-tpu-vm) for instructions.